aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-fonts/getting-presentation-fonts/_index.md

 weight: 20
 ---
 ## **Introduction**
-Aspose.Slides Cloud API allows you getting list of fonts used in the presentation.
-The list can be obtained from the presentation located in the storage or the presentation uploaded in the request.
+Aspose.Slides Cloud API allows getting list of fonts used in the presentation.
+The list can be obtained from the presentation located in the storage or the presentation uploaded in the request body.
 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|
 | :- | :- | :- | :- |